regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

    python scrape_cfr_by_title.py --years 1998-
    ```
    The cache means already-scraped (year, title, vol) combinations are skipped, so a typical annual re-run takes minutes (a from-scratch scrape of 1998–present takes a few hours).
 Progress is saved to disk after each title — if interrupted, just re-invoke the same command to resume.
-1. When the script finishes, you'll see a `Done.` summary in the terminal showing how many new volumes were added.
+1. When the script finishes, you'll see a `Done.` summary in the terminal showing how many new volumes (if any) were added.
 The two output CSVs in this directory are updated in place:
    - `cfr_pages_words_disaggregated.csv` — per (year, title, vol); also the script's cache
    - `cfr_pages_words_by_title.csv` — per (year, title), aggregated